A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Applications

-with the equivalence constants depending on $K$ and the data of the space. \item[(2)] The upper Ahlfors regularity holds for the measure $\mu_{\varrho}$ as in \eqref{p:densities-Ahlf} with $\varrho=a_f$, $n=4$ and constants depending on $K$ and the data of the space. \end{itemize} \end{proposition} \begin{proof} Assertion (1) for $d=d_{\mathbb{H}^1}$ follows from Lemma~\ref{lem:afHI} applied to a fixed universal constant $\beta$.
-Since $a_f^{\mathbb{H}^1}$ and $a_f^s$ are comparable, it is clear that the respective statement also holds for $d=d_s$, with a possibly smaller (but uniformly controlled) $\lambda$.
+with the equivalence constant $M$ depending on $K$ and the choice of $d\in \{d_s,d_{\Hei}\}$. \item[(2)] The upper Ahlfors regularity holds for the measure $\mu_{\varrho}$ as in \eqref{p:densities-Ahlf} with $\varrho=a_f$, $n=4$ and constants depending on $K$ and the choice of $d\in \{d_s,d_{\Hei}\}$. \end{itemize} \end{proposition} \begin{proof} Assertion (1) follows from Lemma~\ref{lem:afHI} applied to a fixed universal constant $c$.

 In order to prove the second assertion for $d=d_s$ (and a posteriori for $d=d_{\mathbb{H}^1}$) we follow the steps of the proof of the corresponding property for quasiconformal mappings from a unit ball in $\R^n$ into $\R^n$, see \cite[Section 2.4]{bkr98}.
 Let $x\in \Om$ and $r>0$.
 We consider two cases.
-Suppose that $r\leq c(K) a_f(x)d_s(x,\partial \Om)$ for a constant $0<c(K)<1$ depending only on $K$ and to be determined later.
-Let $\lambda>0$ be the constant from Lemma \ref{lem:afHI} associated to, say, $\beta=2$.
-We have the following inclusion of sub-Riemannian balls